 From the outside, it's a bit tough to tell exactly what Atwood's is if you have never been to the place.
 Is it a dive?
 An Irish pub?
 An old-school restaurant and watering hole?
 A music club?
 The answer is all of the above (to an extent), though the fact that the crowd includes college students, biotech folks, and music fans makes it only look like a dive bar, and the dark woods that you so often find in an Irish pub also gives it the look of such a spot, while in reality, it is more of a beer bar or gastropub, as implied earlier.
 And speaking of music, why do music fans come to Atwood's?
-Well, in the back of the place is a small stage where countless singers and bands perform night after night, making this quite a popular spot for those who want some tunes with their food and beer, and it has become more and more popular with music lovers due in part to the closures of several nearby clubs over the past few years.
+Well, in the back of the place is a small stage where countless singers and bands perform night after night, making this a fave for those who want some tunes with their food and beer, and it has become more and more popular with music lovers due in part to the closures of several nearby clubs over the past few years.
 In addition to the stage out back, Atwood's has a few tables by the front entrance, a long bar that extends along the left side of the space, a larger dining area in the back where the stage is, and a "hidden" outdoor patio off to the side that opens whenever the weather is nice (so yes, it has been known to open on mild winter days).